Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMetaMethod-invoke-f-7.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_kernel_qmetaobject.py
     :lines: 132-132

-call qRegisterMetaType() to register the data type before you call QMetaMethod::invoke().
+call qRegisterMetaType() to register the data type before you call :sip:ref:`~PyQt6.QtCore.QMetaMethod.invoke`.

-**Warning:** In addition to the limitations of the variadic invoke() overload, the arguments must have the same type as the ones expected by the method, else, the behavior is undefined.
+**Warning:** In addition to the limitations of the variadic :sip:ref:`~PyQt6.QtCore.QMetaMethod.invoke` overload, the arguments must have the same type as the ones expected by the method, else, the behavior is undefined.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.Q_ARG`, :sip:ref:`~PyQt6.QtCore.Q_RETURN_ARG`, qRegisterMetaType(), :sip:ref:`~PyQt6.QtCore.QMetaObject.invokeMethod`.